Skip to main content

 If you prioritize convenience of an all-in-one solution and are willing to pay slightly higher transaction fees, you can utilize a built-in payment processor.
 In that case, make sure you understand the fee structure, hidden fees, and binding contracts.

 On the other hand, if you want to ensure flexibility and cost-effective payment handling, you should opt for a third-party payment processor.
-Some POS systems, such as POS for Magento and POS for Shopify, offer a wide range of integration with popular payment processors like PayPal, Stripe, Square, Clover, etc.
+Some POS systems, such as POS for Magento and POS that integrates with Shopify, offer a wide range of integration with popular payment processors like PayPal, Stripe, Square, Clover, etc.

 Payment gateway vs payment processor: Comparison table